 Required IT skills

-Advanced digital drawing and modeling skills; advanced on-line research skills; advanced word processing skills.
+Advanced on-line research skills; advanced word processing skills.

 Work placement, internships or practicums